-Serengeti National Park history
+Serengeti National Park History

 Serengeti National park is Tanzania’s oldest park covering an area of about 14,763 sq km of endless rolling plains, which spread up to the Kenyan border and extends almost to Lake Victoria.
 The park is flourishing with magnificent wildlife and it is of no doubt that it is the most famous wildlife area in Africa.
 UNESCO has established two World heritage site and two Biosphere Reserve in this area.
-It’s unique environment has inspired writers, film makers as well as numerous photographers and scientists.
+Its unique environment has inspired writers, film makers as well as numerous photographers and scientists.

 Serengeti National Park best time to visit

-The long rainy season usually starts in April and goes up to May generally this rain covers the whole of East Africa however, the rainy is very brief and has been experienced mostly during the nights.
-It is possible to do our Tanzania Safaris at this time where lodges and Tented camps are lowering their prices, traffic at this time is usually low and the park is uncrowded.
-Other option is to visit Southern Serengeti during the months of December to March where the migration of herds are crowded at Ndutu plains for giving birth (sycronized birth).
+The long rainy season usually starts in middle March or April and goes up to May generally this rain covers the whole of East Africa however, the rainy is very brief and has been experienced mostly during the nights.
+It is possible to do our Tanzania Safaris at this time where lodges and tented camps are lowering their prices, traffic at this time is usually low and the park is uncrowded.
+Other option is to visit Southern Serengeti during the months of December to March where the migration of herds are crowded at Ndutu plains for calving & nursing (sycronized birth).

 The months of April and May usually are spent at Central Serengeti plains and around Seronera area while June and Mid July it is best time to stay at the Western corridor and around the Grumeti River area.
 Mid- July to Mid -August you can move to the Northern Serengeti at Bologonja and Lobo areas as well as around Mara River (Mara River crossing can be at this time).
 In months of June and August the area of Ikoma which is outside the Serengeti National park can be a good place for the game drives.